VCurry20/pands-project/README.md

 In choosing between these modules it is best to consider the desired output, Matplotlib excels in more basic plotting – the traditional bars, pies, and scatterplots.
 Seaborn offers an accessible option for data visualisation.
 [19]

-## Data Review
+## Analysis

+### Dataset
 We can use python to review this dataset using the built in functions and modules.
 I will outline some of these functions below and have included the output text files with this projecct.

-The Data set was downloaded from [Kaggle](https://www.kaggle.com/uciml/iris) and can be found in many places on line.
+The Data set was downloaded from [Kaggle](https://www.kaggle.com/uciml/iris) and can be found widely online.
+I have stored this information in a CSV file titled [kaggleIrisSet](https://github.com/VCurry20/pands-project/blob/main/kaggleIrisSet.csv).

-Further it can be imported directly into python using the following code:
+Further it is included in a list of datasets that can be imported directly.
+To complete this process this is an example of the code required:

 ``` python
 from sklearn.datasets import load_iris